Ebuka-cpu/Ebuka-cpu/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently React/Nextjs
+- 🌱 I’m currently working with React/Nextjs as my stack

 - 🤔 I’m looking for help with: a job
 - 💬 Ask me about: frontEnd Development